Exploration of Quantum Computer Power Side-Channels: Treat Model

 \subsection{Assumptions of Attacker Measurement}

-Our work assumes that an attacker has the ability to measure timing or power associated with the execution of quantum circuits.
-Specifically, we assume the attacker can measure these properties for each shot of a circuit, or they can measure a number of shots and it is easy to divide this into individual shots as discussed below, since all shots perform the same operations.
+We assume the attacker can measure timing, power, or energy properties for each shot of a circuit, or they can measure a number of shots and it is easy to divide this into individual shots as discussed below, since all shots perform the same operations.
 Recall in Section~\ref{sec:shot}, that each quantum program, i.e., quantum circuit, is executed multiple times, and each execution is called a {\em shot}.
-We assume physical access is common when considering power side-channel attacks in classical computers.
-Given the assumed physical access, timing information can also be obtained as discussed below.